Difference Between Star and Ring Topology

 What is Star Topology?

 Star topology is also known as star network.
 It is a client-server connection model.
-All nodes are connected to a central controller called a hub in this configuration.
+This configuration connects All nodes to a central controller called a hub.
 Each node communicates with others through this central hub.
 The following image shows how to start topology connect and work:

 Star-Topology-Diagram